peterdocter/quarkspwdump/README.txt

  - Local accounts NT/LM hashes + history
  - Domain accounts NT/LM hashes + history
  - Cached domain password
- - Bitlocker recovery information (recovery passwords & key packages) Supported OS : XP/2003/Vista/7/2008/8
+ - Bitlocker recovery information (recovery passwords & key packages)

+Supported OS : XP/2003/Vista/7/2008/8

 Why another hash dumper?
- - Cause no tools can actually dump all kind of hash, a combination of tools is always needed.
+ - No tools can actually dump all kind of hash, a combination of tools is always needed.
- - We encounter some crash with libeseod library and some NTDS.dit files.
+ - We encounter some rare crash with libesedb library and some NTDS.dit files.
  - We think it's safer to directly use Microsoft JET/ESE API for parsing databases originally built with same functions.
  - Bitlocker case is added even if some specific Microsoft tools could be used to dump those information.